CalebBabin/deathcounter/README.md

 An OBS browser source that ads a simple twitch-chat controlled death counter.

+Settings are saved in the "localStorage" api, so even if you close/re-open OBS, your settings and count should be the same.

 https://deathcounter.opl.io/?channels=moonmoon&whitelist=mod,subscriber,vip
 > Replace "moonmoon" with your twitch username.